vmware/data-annotator-for-machine-learning/README.md

 <div align='center'> <h1>Data Annotator for Machine Learning</h1> </div>

-This Data Annotator for Machine Learning is an open-source application that helps data science teams facilitate the creation and management of annotations for your machine learning project.
+Data Annotator for Machine Learning is an application that helps machine learning teams facilitate the creation and management of annotations.

-Data Annotator for Machine Learning streamlines the entire annotation precess so you can centrally create, manage and administer annotation projects.
+Specifically, the core features are:
+- Supported annotation tasks:
+ - text classification
+ - named entity recognition
+ - tabular classification and regresion
+ - image recognition with bounding boxes and polygons
+- Active learning with uncertainly sampling to distribute unlabeled data
+- Project tracking with real time data aggregation
+- User management panel with RBAC
+- Data management
+ - export to a common ML task format in CSV
+ - data sharing through a community datasets tab

 ## Table of Contents